directvt/vtm/doc/architecture.md

  Term               | Description
 --------------------|---------------
-`colored character` | A character depicted with rendition attributes such as background and foreground color.
+`colored character` | A character depicted with rendition attributes such as background and foreground colors.
 `text console`      | A cellular rectangular surface designed to display colored monospaced characters in cells.
 `text cell`         | A text console cell containing a colored monospaced character or its fragment.
 `bitmap`            | A rectangular block of text cells.
-`canvas`            | A rectangular buffer for text cells output.
+`canvas`            | A rectangular buffer for bitmap output.

 Internally the desktop is represented by the parent-child object tree with a single root object that maintains a desktop-wide configuration, a list of connected users, and a list of running windows.
 The root object broadcasts a fixed number of ticks every second to update the tree state and to do something else in sync.